georgehara/Arca/README.md

 Note: Every client request from a WebApi application gets its own scope; this is accessible (and even replaced) through `IHttpContextAccessor.HttpContext.RequestServices`.

+## DEPENDENCIES REGISTERED BY DEFAULT

+When dependency injection is used, ARCA adds the following components to the instantiation registry (`IServiceCollection`), to be instantiated per container through the instance provider (`IServiceProvider`):
+* `IGlobalInstanceProvider`
+* `IInstanceProvider`

+You can add any of these interfaces as parameters to the constructors of you classes, so they can be injected by the dependency injection container.

 ## PACKAGE DESCRIPTIONS

 * Automated.Arca.Abstractions.Core - Core abstractions.
 Contains `IProcessable`, so it's usually necessary.
 Use to create your own attributes and extensions.